christiancormier/VSCodeTest/README.md

 # VSCodeTest
-Testing VS Code integration with GitHub
+Testing VS Code integration with GitHub.

+Files and documentaion contained within this repo are for testing.